open-runtimes/open-runtimes/README.md

 └── server.X
 ```

 - `example` directory includes example script using language of the specific runtime.
+File `docker-compose.yml` is configuration to easily run example code with `docker-compose up`.
 - `Dockerfile` file holds an image definition that prepares environment for the runtime to run on.
 These images are usually based on Linux Alpine or Linux Ubuntu.
 - `server.X` file is a runtime-specific HTTP server implementation.
 File extention is different for every programming language, for instance, Python is `server.py`.
 - `build.sh` script builds source code into executable script.
 This ca be either package installations, or build process of the runtime.
 - `launch.sh` script take executable script and prepare server that will execute it by running HTTP server on port `3000`
 - `example.sh` script is all-in-one solution that builds a script and launches HTTP server.
 This script is really handy for simple usage without executor.
+- `README.md` is runtime documentation.

 Every request sent to any of the runtimes must have header `X-Internal-Challenge`.
 The value of this header has to match the value of environment variable `INTERNAL_RUNTIME_KEY` set on the runtime.
 All example scripts use `example1234` as the key and we strongly recommend adjusting this key before production use.